 It’s also a good idea to wait to prune an underwatered snake plant until it begins generating new leaves.
 That will help replace the ones you are taking off and avoid undue stress on your plant.

 When it does come time to remove leaves, reach for a pair of sharp, strong scissors or hand pruners.
-These small shears from Vivosun are a perfect combination of the two.
 Once you’ve got your cutting tool, clean off the blades with isopropyl (rubbing) alcohol to avoid spreading any microbes to your plant.

 Water your plant well before making any cuts.
 Then cut off the affected leaves at the base, as close to the soil surface as possible.